 Measuring staff morale can be done in both informal and formal methods.
 Informal methodology should become part and parcel of the managerial role.
-This should include strategies such as management by walking around (MBWA), which involves managers talking to their staff throughout the day.
-To learn what employees are working on, if they are struggling with anything and what could be put in place to support them.
+This should include strategies such as management by walking around (MBWA).
+This involves managers talking to their staff throughout the day.
+To learn what employees are struggling with and what could be put in place to support them.

-Perhaps an obvious suggestion to make, but you would be surprised by the amount of informal management skills that are overlooked during a busy working day.
-Informal managerial methods allow you to get an understanding of the pulse of the organisation and gain an insight into the lives of the people you work with.
+Perhaps this is an obvious suggestion.
+But you would be surprised how informal management skills are overlooked during a busy working day.
+Informal managerial methods allow you to grasp an understanding of the pulse of the organisation.
+From this you can gain insight into the lives of the people you work with.

-Informal methodology coupled with the help of formal methods such as morale surveys and strategies can help those in managerial roles decipher exactly how their staff feel about their workplace environment.
-Morale surveys should be in-depth and provide qualitative and quantitative data that can be analysed by expert data analysts who can then pinpoint areas that need improvement.
-It is recommended that morale surveys are conducted at least once a year, and more frequently if morale improvement projects need monitoring.
+Informal methodology, coupled with formal methods such as morale surveys and strategies, can help those in managerial roles.
+Particularly in deciphering how staff feel about their working environment.
+Morale surveys should be in-depth.
+They should produce qualitative as well as quantitative data.
+This data should be analysed by expert data analysts who can pinpoint areas that need improvement.
+It is recommended that morale surveys are conducted at least once a year.

 Remember Confidentiality and Interpretation

-At the same time, it is important to remember that the confidentiality of answers should be stressed at every given opportunity to ensure staff members answer questionnaires truthfully and do not avoid any difficult questions that they would be worried about answering.
+It is important to remember that the confidentiality of answers should be stressed at every given opportunity.
+This is to ensure that employees answer questionnaires truthfully.
 Anonymous is best, and third-party involvement can help keep it confidential.

-Predict Changes in Attitude and Keep Communication Open
+Predict Hospital Changes in Attitude and Keep Communication Open

-As with any industry, certain negative or disruptive events are likely to shift staff morale if not managed efficiently.
-Changes can often result in fear, as staff worry about how this will impact their work and sometimes the security of their role.
-It is important to keep communication open with your staff members to reduce any impact from the decisions that are made.
-This should also be the case when evaluators come into the hospital as this can often be seen as criticisms of the staff’s hard work.
+In any industry, negative or disruptive events are likely to shift staff morale if not managed efficiently.
+Changes can often result in fear, as staff worry about how this will impact their work and the security of their role.
+It is important to keep communication open to reduce any impact from the decisions made by higher management.
+This should also be the case when evaluators come into the hospital.
+As this can often be seen as criticisms of the staff’s hard work.

 Keep Solutions Simple

-Often managers will go into overdrive, offering initiatives and programs that can actually have the opposite effect of what they intended because they place too much pressure on staff, who are already very busy with their everyday responsibilities.
-Positive results can often be derived from simple measures, such as helping workplace progression or offering workplace support for those who need it, when they need it.
+Often managers will go into overdrive.
+They offer initiatives and programs that can actually have the opposite effect of what they intended.
+This is because they place too much pressure on staff, who are already very busy with their everyday responsibilities.
+Positive results can often be derived from simple measures.
+These include helping workplace progression or offering workplace support for those who need it, when they need it.

-One of the most recorded complaints amongst healthcare workers is that they were/are only recognised when they do something wrong, which can be detrimental to the development and well-being of your staff.
-The power of a simple thank you, or recognition of work well done, can work wonders for boosting morale.
+One of the most recorded complaints amongst healthcare workers is that they are only recognised when they do something wrong.
+This can be detrimental to the development and well-being of your staff.
+The power of recognising work well done can work wonders for boosting morale.

-Here at Pansensic, we work with many healthcare institutions to improve staff morale by identifying potential issues, and identifying said causes to these issues.
-Our qualitative data analysis provides you with powerful insights, that are more granular, accurate and actionable, so that problems can be addressed quickly, and staff experiences can be dramatically improved.
+At Pansensic, we work with a multitude of healthcare institutions to improve staff morale by identifying issues and their causes.
+Our qualitative data analysis provides you with powerful insights, that are more granular so that problems can be addressed quickly.

-Contact Pansensic today, ask for a demo, or just have a chat and see how you can improve the morale of your healthcare workers with our professional data analysis services.
+Contact Pansensic, ask for a demo, or just have a chat and see how we can improve the morale in your organisation with our professional data analysis services.